 The good news is that since the majority of ED cases is due to cardiovascular issues, then, ED can be best addressed with dietary changes and nutritional supplements that improve the cardiovascular system and endothelial function.

 Key Point: The real key to successfully treating ED is to determine what is causing the ED; and, then, treat the cause instead of the symptoms.
-Unfortunately, because of the popularity of the ED drugs, most men prefer the quick fix instead of trying to figure out what is actually causing the problem.
+Unfortunately, because of the multiple causes and popularity of the ED drugs, most men prefer the quick fix instead of trying to figure out what is actually causing the problem.

 For example, depending on whether the cause is biochemical, hormonal, physical, or psychological will determine the best treatment strategy.